 Approximately 80-90% of all antibiotics used in healthcare are prescribed in primary care3, where respiratory infections are the most common reason for the healthcare visit4,5.
 Majority of antibiotics are used for the treatment of respiratory infections, although approximately 90% of respiratory infections are caused by viruses or are self-limiting5.
 Treatment of viral and self-limiting infections with antibiotics does not provide any clinical benefit for the patients but promotes antibiotic resistance.

 The main factor that has driven the development of AMR is incorrect antibiotic use.
 It is estimated that 50% of prescribed antibiotics are unnecessary or incorrectly prescribed6.
 Even nowadays, it is common that antibiotics are prescribed without diagnostic confirmation about bacterial infection only examining patient symptoms.
 Wide spectrum antibiotics are often used as the first line choice although they should be used only when necessary.
-Rapid point of care CRP testing can successfully guide antibiotic prescribing and improve the management of respiratory infections.
+Rapid point of care C-reactive protein (CRP) testing can successfully guide antibiotic prescribing and improve the management of respiratory infections.

 Diagnostic uncertainty and misconceptions about antibiotics are key factors that drive the overuse of antibiotics